paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-023-protection-of-citizens-abroad.md

 2022—Subsec. (a).
 Pub.
 L. 117–263, § 9102(1), inserted “, as expeditiously as possible,” after “review” in introductory provisions.

 Subsec. (b).
 Pub.
 L. 117–263, § 9102(2), amended subsec. (b) generally.
 Prior to amendment, text read as follows: “Upon a determination by the Secretary of State, based on the totality of the circumstances, that there is credible information that the detention of a United States national abroad is unlawful or wrongful, and regardless of whether the detention is by a foreign government or a nongovernmental actor, the Secretary shall transfer responsibility for such case from the Bureau of Consular Affairs of the Department of State to the Special Envoy for Hostage Affairs created pursuant to [section 1741a of this title](./chapter-023-protection-of-citizens-abroad.md#section-1741a).”

+#### Short Title of 2025 Amendment
+Pub.
+L. 119–60, div.
+H, title LXXXIII, § 8351, Dec.
+18, 2025, 139 Stat.
+1880, provided that: “This title [probably means this subtitle, enacting [section 1741d–1 of this title](./chapter-023-protection-of-citizens-abroad.md#section-1741d-1) and enacting provisions set out as a note under [section 1741d–1 of this title](./chapter-023-protection-of-citizens-abroad.md#section-1741d-1)] may be cited as the ‘Countering Wrongful Detention Act of 2025’.”

 #### Short Title
 Pub.
 L. 116–260, div.
 FF, title III, § 301, Dec.
 27, 2020, 134 Stat.
 3091, provided that: “This subtitle [subtitle A (§§ 301–308) of title III of div.
 FF of Pub.
 L. 116–260, enacting this subchapter] may be cited as the ‘Robert Levinson Hostage Recovery and Hostage-Taking Accountability Act’.”